Hosting

 npm run buildThis command creates a folder named dist.
 It contains static HTML, CSS, JavaScript, and assets.
 Upload it to your file server.

-If you do not have a hosting preference, we recommend GitLab and Cloudflare Pages.
+If you do not have a hosting preference, we recommend GitHub and Cloudflare Workers.

-Set up hosting on GitLab and Cloudflare Pages
+Set up hosting on GitHub and Cloudflare Workers

-Section titled “Set up GitLab”- Create a GitLab Account: If you don’t have one, sign up at GitLab.
-Do not create an enterprise account.
+Section titled “Set up GitHub”- Create a GitHub account: If you do not have one yet, sign up at GitHub.

-- Push the repository to GitLab: Push your project folder to the newly created GitLab project by running the following commands from your project folder.
+- Push the repository to GitHub: Push your project folder to the new GitHub repository by running these commands from your project folder:

 Replace

-Terminal window git remote add origin https://gitlab.com/your-group/your-project.gitgit push --set-upstream origin --allyour-groupandyour-projectwith your actual values.
+Terminal window git remote add origin https://github.com/your-org/your-project.gitgit push --set-upstream origin --allyour-organdyour-projectwith your actual values.

-Section titled “Set up Cloudflare Pages”- Create a Cloudflare Account: Sign up at Cloudflare if you don’t have an account.
+Section titled “Set up Cloudflare Workers”- Create a Cloudflare Account: Sign up at Cloudflare if you don’t have an account.

 Configure a Cloudflare domain